Thursday, June 13, 2019

 On the right, just before the avenue starts to pitch downhill, is a grassy park which contains a graceful Federal-style mansion known as Loudon, built in 1801 by Thomas Arnat.
 Named after the Virginia county where Arnat had originally settled after arriving from England, the home received a Greek Revival look in 1830.

 I ducked under the bridge carrying Septa’s railroad tracks from Wayne Junction and made a left turn on Windrim Avenue.
-I was riding through a neighborhood that can only be described politely as one that has seen better days and found an oasis at 18th Street, in the form of the Stenton estate.
+I was riding through a neighborhood that can only be described politely as "one that has seen better days" and found an oasis at 18th Street, in the form of the Stenton estate.
 Designed by William Penn’s secretary James Logan (for whom Logan Circle is named) and finished in 1730, the manor was the first Queen Anne-style building in the area.

 After the Penn family’s return to England in 1701, Logan represented the Penn family’s interests in Philadelphia for a half century and named his mansion after the birthplace of his Scottish father.
 Stenton was used by General Howe while plotting British moves during the Battle of Germantown.